SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 * Pushing code to my fork **daily** so that my mentors can evaluate and keep track of whatever work I am doing.
 * Blogging **every week** about the progress and related experiences in the said week so that mentors and others can get an overall summary of my week's work.
 * Send a PR to the main master branch, as soon as the code is ready and cleaned-up, preferably **before each evaluation deadline**.

-## Wishlist

-* Develop a python wrapper of FLCT code.

 ## Software packages to be used: